Skip to main content

 An automatic recommendation feature that generates a playlist of similar tracks based on a seed track, album, or artist.
 See Radio.

-Sharing someone else’s track to your own profile feed so your followers can discover it.
+Sharing someone else’s track or playlist onto your public profile activity surfaces.
 See Reposts.

 S